Parity-expanded variational analysis for non-zero momentum: Results

-We can gain insight into the amount of ``leakage'' between parities by considering the elements of the eigenvectors corresponding to operators of the opposite parity.
-In Figure~\ref{fig:groundstate}, we plot the eigenvector associated with the positive-parity, ground state $\Lambda$ as a function of momentum-squared, and in Figure~\ref{fig:1405}, the eigenvector associated with the negative-parity $\Lambda$(1405).
-Here, we use the $12 \times 12$ expanded correlation matrix formed from the operators $\chi^\Lambda_1$, $\chi^\Lambda_2$, and $\chi^{\Lambda_S}$ (Equations~(2.5a), (2.5b), and (2.7) of \cite{Leinweber:1990dv}) with 16 and 100 sweeps of gauge-invariant Gaussian smearing \cite{Gusken:1989qx}, where $\Gamma = \Gamma^+ \coloneq (\mathbb{I} + \gamma^0)/2$.
+As a first investigation of the PEVA approach, we isolate the four lowest lying states of the nucleon on the lattice (the ground state, the first two negative parity excitations and the first positive parity excitation).
+We consider the conventional parity projectors $\Gamma^+$ and $\Gamma^-$ acting on an $8\times8$ correlation matrix as well as the PEVA technique which expands this to a $16\times16$ correlation matrix.
+The original eight-operator basis is formed from the conventional spin-1/2 nucleon operators $\chi_1 = \epsilon^{abc} [{u^a}\transpose \, (C\gamma_5) \, d^b] u^c$ and $\chi_2 = \epsilon^{abc} [{u^a}\transpose \, (C) \, d^b] \gamma_5 u^c$, with 16, 35, 100, or 200 sweeps of gauge-invariant Gaussian smearing \cite{Gusken:1989qx} applied at the quark source and sinks in creating the propagators.
+For each level of smearing, we calculate 3,200 quark propagators by making use of eight shifted sources on an ensemble of 400 gauge field configurations.
+We perform both analyses and extract the effective energies of the states at the seven momenta described in Table~\ref{tab:momenta}, ranging from $\vect{p}^2 = \SI{0.166}{\giga\electronvolt^2}$ to $\vect{p}^2 = \SI{0.996}{\giga\electronvolt^2}$.

-We can clearly recognise the effect of Lorentz contraction in increasing the overlap of less smeared operators at large momenta, as demonstrated in \cite{Roberts:2012tp}.
-In both Figures~\ref{fig:groundstate} and \ref{fig:1405}, the dominant two same-parity components correspond to the same flavour structure---$\chi^\Lambda_1$ for the $\Lambda$ and $\chi^{\Lambda_S}$ for the $\Lambda$(1405)---but with different amounts of smearing.
-At low momentum, the dominant smearing is the 100 sweeps, while as the momentum increases the contribution from the smaller 16 sweep source increases.
-We suspect the two discontinuities in this trend, between the fourth and fifth, and eighth and ninth momenta, are due to the lack of $\SpOr(3)$ rotational invariance on the lattice; they correspond to the transitions from momenta diagonal across the lattice to momenta purely in the $x$-direction.
-The momenta used are tabulated in Table~\ref{tab:momenta}.
+We can gain insight into the amount of ``leakage'' between different parity sectors by considering the correlation matrix eigenvector elements corresponding to operators that couple primarily to states of the opposite parity.
+In Fig.~\ref{fig:eigenvectors} we plot the eigenvector components of the four lowest lying states isolated by the $16\times16$ expanded basis correlation matrix at each of the seven momenta.
+The coloration of the data points correspond to the operator structure associated with that component of the eigenvector ($\chi_1^+ = \proj \, \chi_1$, $\chi_2^+ = \proj \, \chi_2$, $\chi_1^- = \proj \, \gamma_5 \, \chi_1$, or $\chi_2^- = \proj \, \gamma_5 \, \chi_2$) and the shapes of the data points correspond to the number of sweeps of gauge-invariant Gaussian smearing applied in creating the propagators.